 Signs and symptoms of body dysmorphic disorder include:

-- Strong belief that you have an abnormality or defect in your appearance that makes you ugly
+- Strong belief that you have a defect in your appearance that makes you ugly or deformed

-You may obsess over any part of your body, and the body feature you focus on may change over time.
-But common features people may obsess about include:
+You may obsess over one or more parts of your body.
+The feature that you focus on may change over time.
+The most common features people obsess about include:

 - Face, such as nose, complexion, wrinkles, acne and other blemishes

 - Hair, such as appearance, thinning and baldness

 - Muscle size and tone